melissawen/melissawen.github.io/2022-09-22-v3d-in-the-mainline.md

 > Note: V3D driver is not present in Raspberry Pi models 0-3.

-First, I'm taking into account you already know how to cross-compile a custom kernel to your system.
+First, I'm taking into account that you already know how to cross-compile a custom kernel to your system.
 If it is not your case, a good tutorial is already available in the [Raspberry Pi documentation](https://www.raspberrypi.com/documentation/computers/linux_kernel.html#cross-compiling-the-kernel), but it targets the kernel in the rpi-linux repository (downstream kernel).